MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/add-conditional-stages.md

 1. Select **Solutions** in the Power Apps or Power Automate Portal

-1. Ensure that the you have selected the environment where you are performing this workshop
+1. Ensure that you select the environment where you're performing this workshop

 1. Open the **Contoso Coffee Approvals** solution